darkirbyy/symfo-base/README.md

 - **git** for source and version control
 - **GitHub** to share and deploy

+## Install

+After this first install or cloning the existing project:

+- install the dependencies with `composer install` and `npm install`.
+- copy the `.env.dev` file into a `.env.dev.local` file and customize the values.
+:information_source: `DATABASE_URL` is not mandatory for dev environment as Symfony will get the correct values from docker.

+To use default git hooks, run `git config core.hooksPath ./githooks`.
+Current hooks are

+- prettify and linting all staged files before commit (see [Code quality](#code-quality))
+- running all tests before push

+## Dev

+Start the php/web server along with mariadb container and webpack dev-server: `symfony server:start -d`.
+Check the logs: `symfony server:logs`.
+Stop all the services: `symfony server:stop`.

+To increment the version, use `symfony console bizkit:versioning:increment`.

 ## Code quality

 **Prettier** with custom modules from `@zackad/prettier-plugin-twig` and `@prettier/plugin-php` for twig and PHP files.